Douglas López

-Douglas Andrey López Araya (born 21 September 1998) is a Costa Rican professional footballer for C.S.
-Herediano in Liga FPD, the Costa Rican top division, and the Costa Rica national football team.
+Douglas Andrey López Araya (born 21 September 1998) is a Costa Rican professional footballer for Cartaginés in Liga FPD (the Costa Rican top division) and the Costa Rica national team.

 Career

-López made his debut for Santos de Guapileson 22 July 2018 against Deportivo Saprissa.
+López made his debut for Santos de Guapiles on 22 July 2018 against Deportivo Saprissa.
 On 5 September 2018 he scored his first goal as a professional, against Municipal de Pérez Zeledón.
 In October 2021 it was revealed he had agreed to join C.S.
 Herediano at the end of his contract.
 In June 2022 López officially joined C.S.
 Herediano from Santos de Guapiles, signing a contract until 2025.
+In 2023, he was playing for C.S.
+Cartaginés and scored in the 2023 CONCACAF Central American Cup against Coban Imperial of Guatemala in August 2023.

 International career

 López made his debut as a full Costa Rican international on 30 March 2022 in the final qualifying match for the World Cup against the United States, playing the last twenty-two minutes of the 2-0 victory.
 López was named in the Costa Rica national football team squad for the 2022 FIFA World Cup.